Guru Purnima | Vyasa Purnima

-As such it is a custom in most of the Asian countries to pay respect to elderly people and Gurus in any form.
-But this is the day when everyone takes time to express their gratitude towards their Gurus that have helped them throughout their life.
+As such it is a custom in most Asian countries to pay respect to elderly people and Gurus in any form.
+But this is the day when everyone takes time to express their gratitude towards the Gurus that have helped them throughout their life.

 Students express their gratitude by thanking their teachers, in schools and colleges students organize a dance, dramas, and various performances to show appreciation and thank their teachers.
 Disciples of Ved Vyasa perform pujas in honor of their guru. students would revere their teacher and give them Guru-Dakshina as per their capacity.

 The life and teachings of holy masters are recalled.
 Students are encouraged to follow the teachings of spiritual gurus.
 The entire day is spent fasting and is dedicated to spiritual sadhana.